Energy Demand Reduction Bill

 Overview

-The Energy Demand Reduction Bill mandates the Secretary of State to create and implement a strategy to significantly reduce the UK's energy demand across electricity, gas, and other fuels by specific targets in 2020 and 2030.
+This bill mandates the UK Secretary of State to create and implement a strategy to significantly reduce national energy demand across electricity, gas, and other fuels by specific targets within set timeframes.
+The aim is to achieve substantial reductions in energy consumption by 2020 and 2030.

 Description